micmejia/bible-dump/NKJV/2 Peter/2 Pet 3.md

 by which the world _that_ then existed perished, being flooded with water.

 ###### 7
-But the heavens and the earth _which_ are now preserved by the same word, are reserved for fire until the day of judgment and [^b]perdition of ungodly men.
+But the heavens and the earth _which_ are now preserved by the same word, are reserved for fire until the day of judgment and perdition of ungodly men.

 ###### 8
 But, beloved, do not forget this one thing, that with the Lord one day _is_ as a thousand years, and a thousand years as one day.

 ###### 9
-The Lord is not slack concerning _His_ promise, as some count slackness, but is longsuffering toward [^c]us, not willing that any should perish but that all should come to repentance. ## The Day of the Lord
+The Lord is not slack concerning _His_ promise, as some count slackness, but is longsuffering toward us, not willing that any should perish but that all should come to repentance. ## The Day of the Lord

 ###### 10
-But the day of the Lord will come as a thief in the night, in which the heavens will pass away with a great noise, and the elements will melt with fervent heat; both the earth and the works that are in it will be [^d]burned up.
+But the day of the Lord will come as a thief in the night, in which the heavens will pass away with a great noise, and the elements will melt with fervent heat; both the earth and the works that are in it will be burned up.

 ###### 11
 Therefore, since all these things will be dissolved, what manner _of persons_ ought you to be in holy conduct and godliness,